aritzolaba/Flatty/README.md

 Change log
 ----------
+16-01-2016 - Version 1.1.5

+- Some styling fixes in the navbar, checked full compatibility with WordPress 4.4.1.
+No notices or warnings in code.

 20-09-2014 - Version 1.1.4

 - Added widgets: Several new widget positions, some with Bootstrap Jumbotron.
 See screenshot_widget_positions.gif